A Visit To Chagall's Tavern

 that expired at the dawn of creation.

-But this life doesn't have to be
+This life doesn't have to be

 a trickle of excuses.

-Why not speak your single magnificent Word
+Why not speak your single

 in a reckless gesture of largess?

-Even though you have nothing,
+Though you have nothing,

-you offer to pick up the tab
+you might offer to pick up the check

 The bar tender stifles his tears,

-proclaiming, 'It's on the house!'
+whispering, 'It's on the house!'

 Only now do you remember,

-he is your Beloved.
+the bar tender is your Beloved.

 This is your mansion.